 The answer is quite simple.
 Apart from the warm and sunny climate, Australia has a strong economy and favorable visa conditions.
 According to the U21 Ranking of Higher education Systems 2020, Australia was ranked number #2 for resource, environment, connectivity, and output, making it a perfect destination for career opportunities.

 Australia has a multicultural society, with almost half of all Australians either born overseas or has one parent born overseas.
 In addition to English, there are 259 languages spoken in Australian homes, and the most common are Italian, Mandarin, Arabic, Greek, and Cantonese.
 This has made Australia rich with nationalities and cultures from all over the world.

-The universities in Australia have internationally accredited MBA Programs and offer courses in the most preferred language, i.e., English.
+The universities in Australia have internationally accredited MBA Programs and provide courses in the most preferred language, i.e., English.
 They teach you the practical skills and theoretical knowledge to help you succeed.
-As per government website, Universities in Australia have re-engineered their approach to teaching and learning to inspire thought-leading creativity among students in every discipline.
+As per the government website, Universities in Australia have re-engineered their approach to teaching and learning to inspire thought-leading creativity among students in every discipline.

 MBA in Australia for International Students

 According to UNESCO, Australia is the third most popular destination for international students after the UK and the US.
 It has seen an overall growth of international enrolment of 11% between 2018-2019.
 This growth incorporated an 8% increase in application from China and 27% from India.

 Besides, a survey conducted by the Australian government in 2018 points out 89% of overall satisfaction amongst the international students in Australia.
 The same report also states that 98% of the international students were satisfied with the quality of teaching, with 94% of them deciding to study in Australia because of the reputation of the education provider.